bitcoin/bitcoin/doc/developer-notes.md

 }
 ```

-- When Clang Thread Safety Analysis is unable to determine if a mutex is locked, use `LockAssertion` class instances:
+- When Clang Thread Safety Analysis is unable to determine if a mutex is locked, use `AssertLockHeldUnverified`:

 ```C++
 // net_processing.h